Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations

-This implicitly models a class of structured matrices with $O(N)$ parameters and automatic fast multiplication in $O(N \log N)$ operations.
+These form a class of structured matrices with $O(N)$ parameters and automatic fast multiplication in $O(N \log N)$ operations.

 We empirically validate our method in two ways.
 First, we consider a specification of a transform (e.g., $N$ input-output pairs) and attempt to factorize it.
 We successfully recover a fast algorithm up to machine precision for several important transforms such as the DFT, Hadamard, DCT, and convolution for realistic sizes (dimensions up to $N=1024$), while standard sparse and low-rank baselines cannot (Section~\ref{sec:learning_fast_transforms}).
 Beyond recovering famous transforms, we additionally incorporate this method in end-to-end ML pipelines to learn fast and compressible latent transformations (Section~\ref{sec:applications}).
 On the benchmark single hidden layer network, this parameterization exceeds the classification accuracy of a baseline fully connected layer on several datasets---such as by 3.9 points on CIFAR-10 while using 40X fewer parameters--- which is to our knowledge the first time a structured model has outperformed the unconstrained model for this task on a realistic dataset~\citep{thomas2018learning}.
 We also find that the addition of a lightweight butterfly layer improves the accuracy of a modern ResNet architecture by 0.43 points.